Deus Ex: Human Revolution: Reception

 The game received widespread critical acclaim upon release.
 Review aggregate site Metacritic gave the game scores of 90/100 for PC, and 89/100 for PS3 and Xbox 360.
 These were based on 52, 50 and 70 critic reviews respectively.
 Reception of Director's Cut was also generally positive: Metacritic gave the Wii U and PC versions scores of 88/100 and 91/100, respectively based on 30 and 4 critic reviews.

 Tom Bramwell of Eurogamer praised the story's fit within the game mechanics, additionally praising the side quests for how they fleshed out the world and positively comparing the dialogue and character interaction to a boxing match.
-Game Informer's Andrew Reiner called the story and world "riveting" despite Jensen being a weak character.
+Game Informer's Andrew Reiner called the story and world "riveting", though found some of the mechanics annoying.
 Kevin VanOrd, writing for GameSpot, positively noted the story's style and exploration of contemporary themes.
 Arthur Gies of IGN found the story held up throughout despite some awkward writing.
 PC Gamer's Tom Francis did not comment much on the story, rather noting its scale and the various environmental details that fleshed it out for players.
 Mike Channell of Official Xbox Magazine called the game one of the most intelligently-written games for the console, praising both the main narrative and side quests despite some supporting characters' stories being left unfinished.
 Famitsu noted that the game had a high amount of player choice, positively referencing the conversation choices presented to them.

 Bramwell was positive about the overall gameplay, citing hacking as his favorite activity, although he noted that the game's limitations stood out because of the overall quality.
 Reiner was positive about the general experience, but found fault in the enemy AI and general balancing issues.
 VanOrd praised the freedom of choice and playtime, but found the weak enemy AI distracted from the overall experience.
 Gies likewise praised the amount of choice offered to players, finding its stealth and action gameplay equally strong.
 Francis positively compared the number of options open to the player to the original Deus Ex despite some linear design choices, praised the hacking for its more interactive form than earlier Deus Ex games, and enjoyed both the action and stealth gameplay.
 Channell, while noting that pre-augmentation combat was "clumsy", was generally positive about the way combat evolved and praised its focus on stealth and conversation mechanics.
 Famitsu was highly positive about the gameplay, feeling that it successfully hybridized the role-playing and first-person shooter genres, praising character customization and enemy AI.
 Unanimous criticism was directed at the boss battles, which multiple critics found either poorly executed or at odds with the rest of the experience.